Baichenjia/baichenjia.github.io/content/publication/Towards Robust Offline-to-Online Reinforcement Learning/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["under-review"]
+publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Artificial Intelligence Research (under review)*, 2023"
+publication: "In *Journal of Artificial Intelligence Research (**JAIR**)*, 2023"
 publication_short: ""

 abstract: To obtain a near-optimal policy with fewer interactions in Reinforcement Learning (RL), a promising approach involves the combination of offline RL, which enhances sample efficiency by leveraging offline datasets, and online RL, which explores informative transitions by interacting with the environment.
-Offline-to-Online (O2O) RL provides a paradigm for improving an offline trained agent within limited online interactions.
-However, due to the significant distribution shift between online experiences and offline data, most offline RL algorithms suffer from performance drops and fail to achieve stable policy improvement in O2O adaptation.
-To address this problem, we propose the Robust Offline-to-Online (RO2O) algorithm, designed to enhance offline policies through uncertainty and smoothness, and to mitigate the performance drop in online adaptation.
+Offline-to-Online RL provides a paradigm for improving an offline-trained agent within limited online interactions.
+However, due to the significant distribution shift between online experiences and offline data, most offline RL algorithms suffer from performance drops and fail to achieve stable policy improvement in offline-to-online adaptation.
+To address this problem, we propose the Robust Offlineto-Online (RO2O) algorithm, designed to enhance offline policies through uncertainty and smoothness, and to mitigate the performance drop in online adaptation.
 Specifically, RO2O incorporates Q-ensemble for uncertainty penalty and adversarial samples for policy and value smoothness, which enable RO2O to maintain a consistent learning procedure in online adaptation without requiring special changes to the learning objective.
-Theoretical analyses in linear MDPs demonstrate that the uncertainty and smoothness lead to a tighter optimality bound in O2O against distribution shift.
+Theoretical analyses in linear MDPs demonstrate that the uncertainty and smoothness lead to tighter optimality bound in offline-to-online against distribution shift.
 Experimental results illustrate the superiority of RO2O in facilitating stable offline-to-online learning and achieving significant improvement with limited online interactions.

 # Summary.
 An optional shortened abstract.
 summary:  We propose the Robust Offline-to-Online (RO2O) algorithm, designed to enhance offline policies through uncertainty and smoothness, and to mitigate the performance drop in online adaptation.